barrachri/christianbarra.com/content/posts/51-mins-41-secs.md

 Although I work more or less the same hours I feel having much less time and energy for me.

-51 minutes and 41 seconds is the time that takes me to go from my apartment’s door to my office’s door.
+51 minutes and 41 seconds is the time it takes me to go from my apartment’s door to my office’s door.

 1 hour and 44 minutes every day, 8 hours and 40 minutes every week are lost.

 I have never thought about it in this way but it looks like a compounding debt... that is increasing every day.

-Yep... so far commuting is something that *I cannot really enjoy*.
+Yep... so far commuting has been something that *I did not enjoy*.

 ```
 picture LX Factory // Lisboa